swanchain/data-oracle/README.md

 Our v1 release provides the Filecoin data info available on FEVM network.

+The Data Oracle provide the following fuctions:
+- Data on chain proof
+- Data price feed
+- Node operator of data validation

 Some previous work can be found here:

 https://github.com/filswan/flink